hazelcast/hazelcast-reference-manual/src/RollingMemberUpgrades.md

 Starting with Hazelcast version 3.6, the Hazelcast Open Binary Client Protocol was introduced.
 Clients which implement the Open Binary Client Protocol are compatible with Hazelcast version 3.6 and newer minor versions.
 Thus older client versions will be compatible with next minor versions.
 Newer clients connected to a cluster will operate at the lower version of capabilities until all members are upgraded and the cluster version upgrade occurs.

+ <br></br>
+**Can I stop and start multiple nodes at once during a rolling member upgrade?**

+It is not recommended due to potential network partitions.
+It is advised to always stop and start one node in each upgrade step.

+ <br></br>
+**Can I upgrade my business app together with Hazelcast while doing a rolling member upgrade?**

+Yes, but make sure to make the new version of your app compatible with the old one since there will be a timespan when both versions inter-operate.
+Checking if two versions of your app are compatible includes verifying binary & algorithmic compatibility, etc.

+It's worth mentioning that a business app upgrade is orthogonal to a rolling member upgrade.
+A rolling business app upgrade may be done without upgrading the members.